dainis/node-gcstats/README.md

 * heapSizeLimit: The absolute limit the heap cannot exceed
 * totalPhysicalSize: Commited size (node 0.11+)
 * pause: Nanoseconds from start to end of GC using hrtime()
-* pause: Nanoseconds from start to end of GC using hrtime()
 * pauseMS: pause expressed in milliseconds
 * gctype can have the following values([v8 source](https://github.com/nodejs/node/blob/master/deps/v8/include/v8.h#L5165-L5172)):
  * 1: Scavenge (minor GC)